 Now that the holiday fun is over, we have a lot of home chores to get off our list.
 It’s time to get clutter-free after the holidays, from leftovers in the fridge to organizing our home.

 Do you prefer to pack up all the Christmas decor right after Christmas or wait until after New Year’s?
-Either way, I’ve put together a clutter-free after the holidays guide to help you organize your home for the New year.
+Either way, I’ve put together a clutter-free guide for after the holidays to help you organize your home for the New year.

 Recycle Unwanted Paper + Boxes